 Pathogens are types of microorganisms that are capable of causing illness.
 These include bacteria, protozoa and viruses.
-In drinking water supplies, pathogens are commonly found in the faeces of humans and domestic animals - such as dogs and cattle.
+In drinking water supplies, pathogens are commonly found in the faeces of humans and domestic animals (such as dogs and cattle).

 Pathogens can enter drinking water supplies from faecal contamination in the water reserve.
-This can occur indirectly in groundwater sources when faecal material infiltrates through the soil and into the groundwater.
+In groundwater sources, this occurs indirectly - faecal material can infiltrate through the soil and into the groundwater.
 For example, contamination can occur from septic tanks or grazing animals.